QubicFrance/Proposals/Qubic France - Community CCF Proposal _ Crypto XR 2026.md

 | **0** | No, I don’t want |
 | **1** | Yes, approve the budget of **11 billion QUBIC** |

-**Use of Funds**: Paid media exposure only — no internal salaries or operations
+**Use of Funds**: Paid media exposure only - no internal salaries or operations  - funds returned to the CCF in case of cancellation or excess funds
 **Project Team**: **Qubic France**, *Sebit* (project lead)

+(20% discount applied on the entire order if payment is made before October 15, 2025)
 ---

 ### TL;DR